 If standard fans or heated bedding have let you down in the past, the BedJet 3 will rise to the challenge, giving those who struggle with temperature in bed a reliable way to do something about it throughout the whole year.

-Just keep in mind that this is the most expensive item in the article, with a price tag well into in the triple digits, so it’s not exactly a stocking filler.
+Just keep in mind that this is the most expensive item in the article, so it’s not exactly a stocking filler.
+A single zone typically costs in the region of $500, or a dual zone around $1000 in the US.
+It’s also available in the UK, Canada, Europe, and Australia.

 Find out more in my BedJet 3 review and video.